top of page

 Educational exchange between Kyiv and Leipzig within the framework of the “Urban X Change” project

-As part of the project, we established the Ukrainian Education Hub in Leipzig - https://germany.eduhub.org.ua, created 10 video lessons, and organized 80 educational events that were held in 2022 for more than 3,000 Ukrainian refugees.
-The topics of the educational events include mastering IT professions and soft skills, learning German and English, career guidance using artificial intelligence, employment assistance, cultural events and excursions for adults.
+As part of the project, we created the Ukrainian Educational Hub in Leipzig - https://germany.eduhub.org.ua, created 10 video lessons, and conducted 80 educational events that were held in 2022 for over 3,000 Ukrainian refugees.
+The topics of educational events include mastering IT professions and soft skills, learning German and English, career guidance using artificial intelligence, assistance in employment, cultural events and excursions for adults.

-The Ukrainian Educational Hub in Leipzig is one of the largest of the network of EduHubs that our Association has established since the beginning of the war - www.eduhub.org.ua.
+The Ukrainian Educational Hub in Leipzig is one of the largest in the network of EduHubs that our Association created after the start of the war - www.eduhub.org.ua.

 The project was supported by DVV International and the Federal Foreign Office.